What is a CFD?

 - If the asset rises in price, the buyer receives cash from the seller.

-- If the asset falls in price, the seller pays cash to the seller.
+- If the asset falls in price, the seller pays cash to the buyer.

 For example, if you think GBP/JPY is going to fall in price, you would sell a CFD on GBP/JPY.
 You’ll still exchange the difference in price between when your position is opened and when it is closed but will earn a profit if GBP/JPY drops in price and a loss if GBP/JPY increases in price.